nickbearman/open-science-activism-map/README.md

+# Open Science Activism Map

+A semi-automated map of people's locations, forked from https://micheletobias.github.io/traveling-gis-chat-book/, using R and MapBox.

 # The Fellowship of the Traveling #GISChat Book
 A web map of where the Traveling GIS Chat Book has been: https://micheletobias.github.io/traveling-gis-chat-book/